MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

         1. **Static IP**: Enter the static IP for the load balancer.
 This IP should be in the selected subnet range for Azure Monitor SCOM Managed Instance.
         1. **DNS name**: Enter the DNS name that you attached to the static IP from the preceding step.
     1. **gMSA details**:
-        1. **Computer group name**: Enter the name of the computer group that you created for the gMSA.
+        1. **Computer group name**: Enter the name of the computer group that you create after creation of the gMSA account.
         1. **gMSA account name**: Enter the gMSA name.
 It must end with **$**.

         :::image type="gMSA details" source="media/create-operations-manager-managed-instance/gmsa-details.png" alt-text="Screenshot that shows gMSA details.":::